jaredcoh/python-email-job-scraper/README.md

   * Incorporate price data for each job type
   * Simplify the Spreadsheet to be easy to read for new users (put it in order)
   * Check the Job application's website HTML to see if the job has expired or no longer accepting applications.
 If such, remove it from the spreadsheet
+  * Have the option to download the emails as a CSV

 If directly using this product:
 - Check all blacklists to determine if you would like those to be blacklisted.
 Some things are formatting-related, others are preferences for states/cities/countries that I would not want to work in.